zenml-io/zenml/docs/book/guides/basics/step_pipeline_run_2.md

 Pro-tip: Use the ZenML `fileio` handler to ensure your materialization logic works across artifact stores (local and remote like S3 buckets).

-Then edit the pipeline as follows:
+Now ZenML can use this materializer to handle outputs and inputs of your customs object.
+Edit the pipeline as follows, to see this in action:

 ```python
 pipe(